Prep Time:15 minutes

 *Do not add water to your reservoir before broil step* Broil for 10 minutes, or until onion is softened and chorizo begins to render.
 Stir, and broil for another 10 minutes.
 Alternatively, you can saute the olive oil, onion, and chorizo in a medium skillet over medium high heat until onion is soft and chorizo is crisp, about 10 minutes total.

 Stir in the harissa, chickpeas, tomatoes, and salt and pepper to taste.
-Cover the pan with parchment and foil and insert into the top right zone of your Suvie.
+Cover the pan with parchment and foil.
+Insert pan into your Suvie, input settings, and cook now or schedule.

 Once the chickpeas have finished cooking, carefully cut burrata in half, being careful not to lose too much cream.